ministryofjustice/hmpps-spring-boot-sqs/README.md

 #### Running Tests in your own project without LocalStack dependency

-There maybe scenarios where you want to run SpringBoot tests in your own project, but you don't want all the autoconfigured beans this library would bring in, for instance you might want to test a portion of your application that does not depend on queues being present, so you don't have the overhead of starting localstack.
+There may be scenarios where you want to run SpringBoot tests in your own project, but you don't want all the autoconfigured beans this library would bring in, for instance you might want to test a portion of your application that does not depend on queues being present, so you don't have the overhead of starting localstack.
 This can be achieved by disabling the HmppsSqsConfiguration autoconfigure bean, one way to do this would be